Samsung Galaxy Z Flip 7: Cover screen and FlexWindow

-The Galaxy Z Flip 7 features a 4.1‑inch Super AMOLED cover screen, referred to by Samsung as the FlexWindow, with a resolution of 1048 × 948 pixels and a refresh rate of up to 120 Hz.
-Compared to its predecessor Galaxy Z Flip 6, the FlexWindow has been enlarged by approximately 2.2-inches in usable screen area, enabled in part by a 0.7 mm bezel reduction.
+The Galaxy Z Flip 7 features a 4.1‑inch Super AMOLED cover screen, referred to by Samsung as the FlexWindow, with a resolution of 948 × 1048 pixels and a refresh rate of up to 120 Hz.

+Compared to the Galaxy Z Flip 6, the FlexWindow has been enlarged by approximately 2.2-inches in usable screen area, enabled in part by a 0.7 mm bezel reduction.
 This results in improved content visibility and expanded touch interaction zones.
 The screen is protected by Gorilla Glass Victus 2.

 The FlexWindow enables access to widgets, notifications, camera previews, and selected apps—such as Google Gemini, Now Bar, and Now Brief—without unfolding the device.

-The Galaxy Z Flip 7 FE retains the 3.4‑inch Super AMOLED cover display found in the previous generation.
-It supports basic cover screen features like widgets and camera previews but lacks the expanded app compatibility and AI-driven functions offered by the FlexWindow on the standard model.